 I sense a shift in the 2016 Latin Grammy nominations; a shift towards the long tail of works created by Latin artists that are mostly out of mainstream media coverage.

-The long tail (as applied to the topic at hand) are those artists and albums that are not in the top of the commercial lists or normal critics preferences, but instead constitute a long list albums that may be great in quality but lack in commercial prowess.
+The long tail (as applied to the topic at hand) are those artists and albums that are not in the top of the commercial lists or normal critics preferences.
+Instead, they constitute a long list albums that may be great in quality but lack in commercial prowess.

 The Long Tail

-The “long tail” term was introduced by Chris Anderson in his book “he Long Tail”, explaining the economic concept of how the internet has served as an equalizer for the small guys.
+The “long tail” term was introduced by Chris Anderson in his book “he Long Tail”.
+There Anderson explains the economic concept of how the internet has served as an equalizer for the small guys.
 One of the main examples Chris provides in the book, is precisely about music, and the old record stores vs. the new music online.
-Record stores could not carry all the records available as there was not enough physical room for that, but with digital stores, the catalog of music available could be as huge as it wants to be.
+Record stores could not carry all the records available as there was not enough physical room for that.
+However, with digital stores, the catalog of music available could be as huge as it wants to be.

-Grammy and Latin Grammy nominations tend to favor artists that are mainstream media darlings, with some exceptions mixed in.
-The way I see it, this may not necessarily be bias against lesser known artists (let’s not discard this entirely).
-Maybe it’s that Grammy reviewers don’t know of these lesser known artists and tended to dismiss their recordings.
-That seems to be changing!
+Grammy and Latin Grammy nominations tend to favor artists that are mainstream media darlings.
+There are some exceptions mixed in.
+The way I see it, this may not necessarily be bias against lesser known artists.
+Maybe it’s that Grammy reviewers don’t know of these lesser known artists.
+As a result, they tended to dismiss their recordings.
+However, that seems to be changing!

 2016 Latin Grammy Long Tailers